jmehart/wax/README.md

 - RESTful API and Discogs API
     - Requires an API key and secret from [Discogs](https://www.discogs.com/developers/)
     - [Sample json database](https://github.com/jmehart/wax-api)

-## TO USE:
-- Currently you can access and clone the [localHostBranch](https://github.com/jmehart/wax/tree/localHostBranch) and use the [sample json database](https://github.com/jmehart/wax-api)
-- Deployed app coming soon

 <hr>